AILAB-CEFET-RJ/nerdd/lstm_ner/README.md

 ---

-We hope you enjoy offensive gesture detection with **HANDY (MÃOZINHA)**!
+We hope you enjoy entity recognitiion with **LSTM NER**!
 If you have any questions or need assistance, please feel free to reach out to the development team. 😊👋